Information for Faculty

 - Student mentorship is a high priority aspect of this program.
 How do you intend to mentor the DSI Scholar?

 FAQ for Faculty

 Submit a project proposal through the DSI Scholars: Faculty Projects form by the deadline.
 Please note that all proposals accepted are for student research opportunities the following semester/term.
-This allows for adequate time to process student hiring and for students to maximize their time working on any individual project.
-If you would like to submit a proposal for immediate hire, please consider the Campus Connections program.
+This allows for adequate time for the student application process and for students to maximize their time engaged on any individual project.
+If you would like to submit a proposal for immediate support, please consider the Campus Connections program.
 Please note that Campus Connection opportunities are fully funded by you, and any administrative hiring and payments must be executed through your home department.

 We will try to accommodate a late request if possible, but cannot always accommodate you.
 Still, DSI maintains a number of ways to help you recruit students.
 Please reach out if you have any questions.

 You will be notified if your project is as a DSI Scholars Project, and if the DSI can provide funding for your selected student.
 For those projects that are not provided funding, you will be given the option to self-fund.
 If you accept the invitation to participate, your project will be posted on the DSI site so that students can apply.
 Once student applications are in, DSI will share with you the list of applicants to your project, and you will decide which students you would like to interview.
 You DSI will coordinate the interview process over a designated two week period.
 Spring 2024 Project Interviews are expected to take place between Monday, November 27, 2023 – Friday, December 8, 2023.

 The DSI Scholars project should last for one semester.
 If you would like to extend your time with the scholar, you will need to discuss the opportunity with the scholar directly.
 Any additional engagement with the scholar beyond the assigned and awarded semester may require employing them directly through your home department, or providing academic credit for their research experience.